Case Study: NKI

 )

-We can further investigate the relation of CSTA with the data by applying it as a lens, effectively emphasising its role in the distance metric.
+We can investigate the relation of these genes with the data by applying it as a lens, effectively emphasising their role in the distance metric.
+For example for CSTA:

 lensed_csta = lu.apply_local_mask(